cchitsiang/awesome-stars/README.md

 - [chaskiq/chaskiq](https://github.com/chaskiq/chaskiq) - A full featured Live Chat, Support & Marketing platform, alternative to Intercom, Drift, Crisp, etc from cience.com
 - [githubocto/flat-ui](https://github.com/githubocto/flat-ui) -
 - [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can self-host.
 Ideal for reproducing issues, co-browsing with users and optimizing your product.
-- [vbenjs/vue-vben-admin](https://github.com/vbenjs/vue-vben-admin) - A modern vue admin.
-It is based on Vue3, vite and TypeScript.
-It's fast！
 - [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.
 - [ant-design/ant-design](https://github.com/ant-design/ant-design) - An enterprise-class UI design language and React UI library
 - [oslabs-beta/Examin](https://github.com/oslabs-beta/Examin) - Examin is a developer tool that generates React unit tests for your application.
 Ensure your application renders as expected before adding new features.
 Examin writes the baseline unit tests and allow